3M Earplugs Lawsuit

 3M Earplugs Left U.S. Troops and Veterans with Tinnitus and Hearing Loss

-Thomas J. Henry is representing U.S. service members and veterans who have developed hearing loss and tinnitus from the use of defective combat earplugs manufactured by 3M and Aearo Technologies.
+Thomas J. Henry is representing U.S. service members and veterans nationwide who have developed hearing loss and tinnitus from the use of defective combat earplugs manufactured by 3M and Aearo Technologies.
 The defective military earplugs were issued from 2003 to 2015 to troops deployed in Afghanistan, Iraq, Pakistan, Somalia, Libya, and the Indian Ocean.

 3M’s Dual-Ended Combat Arms Earplugs are known as “selective attenuation earplugs.”
 The 3M Earplugs looked like two inverted cones connected at the bottom with a stem and were developed to provide two different levels of protection.
 One cone provided ear protection while still allowing the user to hear speech – the other cone provided greater noise suppression.

 A whistleblower lawsuit claims the stem that connects the two cones was too short and did not allow the earplugs to go deep enough into the ear to provide protection.
 According to the complaint, the 3M earplugs would “loosen in the wearers ear, imperceptibly to the wearer and event trained audiologists visually observing the wearer, thereby permitting damaging sounds to enter the ear canal by traveling around the outside of the earplug.”